Public Shows for All!

 Shows last about an hour and include a tour of Tonight's Sky.
 Tickets can be purchased online or at the door.
 Doors open at 1:30p.

-Saturdays at 7p - General Public Show
+Saturdays at 7p - Feature Program

 Shows last about an hour and include a tour of Tonight's Sky.
 Tickets can be purchased online or at the door.
 Doors open at 6:30p.